SirPryderi/ballad-bot/README.md

 ## About

-Ballad bot is a Reddit bot that detects various poetical formats in reddit comments, and replies to the thread with a poetically-formatted version of the comment.
+Hello, I'm [u/ballad-bot](https://reddit.com/u/ballad-bot), a Reddit bot that detects various structured poetical formats in comments, by analyzing the number of syllables, and replies to the thread with a poetically-formatted version of the same comment.

-It is strongly inspired from [RIP](https://github.com/pmichel31415/reddit-iambic-pentameter) and the slightly more famous [u/haikusbot](https://www.reddit.com/user/haikusbot/)
+Think of me as the lovechild of [RIP](https://github.com/pmichel31415/reddit-iambic-pentameter) and the slightly more famous [u/haikusbot](https://www.reddit.com/user/haikusbot/).

+## Known Issues
+I'm pretty bad at detecting the meter at the moment.
+Something with the underlying pronouncing library is off and makes me very dumb.

 ## Running

-If you intend or running the bot, you first need to create a new `.env` file based on on `.example.env`.
+If you intend or running me in bot mode, you first need to create a new `.env` file based on on `.example.env`.

 To run against a subreddit: